BrightMoon-FFRC037/Literature/Books/README.md

-# Intrduction
+# Introduction
-I have encountered numerous books in various dsciplines.
+I have encountered numerous books in various disciplines.
 Some of them have been read through, while some of them have not.
-I want to set up this file to keep track on my reading behaviour.
+I want to set up this file to keep track on my reading behaviors.

 # List
 ## Methodology